balrogsamson/ea-shard-system/README.md

-Ragnarok Online Shard System
+Ragnarok Online Dynamic Item System
 ============================
 Originally inspired by the materia system in Final Fantasy VII.<br>
-Further inspired by the scripts on ghxRO, an old private server.<br>
+Further inspired by the scripts on ghxRO, an old private RO server.<br>

 A shard is an expansion accessory that includes a leveling system.
 When a player kills a monster, a piece of the experience is added directly to the shard.
 When the experience threshold is met the item will level up.
 This can mean an increase in stats for the player, party, or guild.
 Each shard has a completed crystal form when maximum level is attained.
 The shard system has only been tested on rAthena server emulation software.